Michigan’s Medical Marijuana Lawyers

 Michigan law requires that anyone using marijuana must do so in private, such as in their residence, hotel room, or private office.
 It is illegal to use marijuana in a public place, such as on the street, concert, sporting event, park, or restaurant.
 It is also unlawful to possess marijuana in areas frequented by children, such as schools and school buses.

-Possession and use of marijuana are still illegal under federal law, so you should possess marijuana on federal land or locations regulated by federal law.
+Possession and use of marijuana are still illegal under federal law, so you should possess marijuana on federal land or in locations regulated by federal law.
 Airports, for example, are considered federal property and, as such, follow federal law.
 Therefore, it is illegal to possess or use marijuana in an airport, any other federal property, military bases, and federal prisons and detention centers.

 Whether you are a medical user or caregiver, the legal system regarding marijuana is complicated.
 Law enforcement officials, prosecutors, and judges do not agree with many of the new laws.
 Therefore, they act as if these protections do not exist and entangle individuals in a legal battle.
 LEWIS & DICKSTEIN, P.L.L.C. is the experienced law firm needed if you are charged with drug-related crimes in Oakland, Macomb, Wayne, Livingston, Washtenaw Counties, or anywhere in Southeastern Michigan.
 Our experienced and battle-tested lawyers are not afraid to challenge a biased court system, a forceful prosecutor, or a persistent law enforcement agency to help you keep your freedom.